eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 A `service` in iceoryx is defined by a `ServiceDescription` that represents a topic under which publisher/server and subscriber/client can exchange data.

+In addition the applications `iox-wait-for-service` and `iox-discovery-monitor` demonstrate how to write custom discovery functionality to wait for specific services or monitor the availability of services, respectively.

 <!--## Expected Output-->
 <!-- @todo Add expected output with asciinema recording before v2.0-->